-During 2005-2012, the dates of the first and last redd survey ranged from February 15 to March 24, and from June 5 to June 13, respectively (Table 3.1).
+During 2005-2011, the dates of the first and last redd survey ranged from February 15 to March 24, and from June 5 to June 13, respectively (Table 3.1).
 During all years except 2007, periods of high discharge were relatively infrequent during the spawning period, with mean daily discharge rarely exceeding 20 cms (Figure 3.3).
 In contrast, during 2007, mean daily flows remained above 10 cms for most of March, with a peak flow of 118 cms occurring on March 11.
 However, during April and May, 2007, when most spawning occurred, flows remained for the most part below 10 cms.
 During 2005-2008, surveys were conducted at flows of between 2-4 cms.
-During 2009-2012, increased discharge from Coquitlam Dam under Treatment 2 resulted in higher base flows compared to previous years.
+During 2009-2011, increased discharge from Coquitlam Dam under Treatment 2 resulted in higher base flows compared to previous years.
 Mean daily flow exceeded 10 cms on 23-34% of days during the major spawning period in Treatment 2, versus 4-24% in previous years, Figure 3.3), while average discharge during the Treatment 2 spawning periods (8.75-9.6 cms) was about double that in previous years (4.3-5.6 cms), with the exception of 2007 (13.0 cms).
-On days when redd surveys were conducted during Treatment 2, average discharge (7.0 cms) was more than double that on most survey days during Treatment 1 (2-4 cms).
+On days when redd surveys were conducted during Treatment 2 average discharge (7.0 cms) was more than double that on survey days during Treatment 1.
 Frequent poor stream visibility conditions, which occurred at low as well as high flows, limited the frequency of surveys in all years (see Section 3.2.1).
-The goal of conducting bi-weekly surveys during the major portion of the spawning period was not met for 3 of the 7 surveys in 2012; across the entire survey period, the length of time between surveys ranged from 9 - 24 days, and averaged 15 days (Table 3.1).
+The goal of conducting weekly surveys during the major portion of the spawning period was not met in 2011; across the entire survey period, the length of time between surveys ranged from 5 - 16 days, and averaged 12 days (Table 3.1).
 In previous years, the length of time between surveys has ranged from 6 to 37 days (Table 3.1).

-In 2012, the first survey was conducted on March 8.
-Live adult steelhead were observed (38 fish, Table 3.1), along with limited spawning (1 redd was counted, Table 3.1).
+In 2011, the first survey was conducted on March 22.
+Live adult steelhead were observed (33 fish, Table 3.1), and spawning had already begun (5 redds were counted, Table 3.1).
 Spawning had already begun by the time of the first survey in 2010 (March 15), 2009 (March 11), 2008 (March 21), and 2005 (March 24) as well (Table 3.1).
-In 2006 and 2007, adult steelhead were present on the first survey February 15 and March 1, respectively, but spawning had not yet begun (Table 3.1).
+In 2006 and 2007, adult steelhead were present on the first survey February 15 and March 1, respectively), but spawning had not yet begun (Table 3.1).
 These results suggest that steelhead typically begin spawning in the Coquitlam River in early March.
-In 2012, 83% of new redds were counted on surveys conducted from April 7 to May 2.
+In 2011, 88% of new redds were counted on surveys conducted from April 5 to May 5.
 This was a similar pattern to previous years when 80-90% of new redds were observed during a six-week period spanning early April to mid May (Table 3.1, Figure 3.4).

-Spawning steelhead preferred mainstem habitat as compared to natural side channel and constructed off-channel habitat by a large margin during all survey years.
-For example, of the total number of redds observed in 2012, 95% were in the mainstem.
-Average redd size was about 2 m during all years.
+Spawning steelhead preferred mainstem habitat to natural side channel and constructed off-channel habitat by a large margin during all survey years.
+For example, of the total number of redds observed in 2011, 89% were in the mainstem.
+Average redd size was about 2 m2 during all years.
 Misidentification of resident trout or lamprey redds as steelhead redds did not appear an issue, as the former were much smaller than steelhead redds, and, in the case of trout, spawning was largely complete prior to the beginning of steelhead spawning.